-The robotic-assisted surgical system allows for more control over surgery procedures, with a number of benefits including:
+This robotic-assisted surgical system offers more control over surgery procedures, along with benefits including:

 - Smaller incision site